IEC Recognized Organization (RO) Canada Programs

 Example: You are from Australia and you had a Port of Entry Letter (POE) for your Working Holiday valid for 12 months, but you never traveled to Canada.
 The POE has expired.
 You can now apply again, as your previous participation will not count!
 You are still eligible for a Working Holiday in Canada, no need to use a Recognized Organization.

-If I join Stepwest waiting list for the RO Season, when will I know if I have been selected?
+If I join Stepwest’s waiting list for the RO season, when will I be informed whether I have been selected?

 Joining our waiting list is completely free, but it does not mean that we will be reaching out to offer you an RO spot.
-If you email us to get an update on your application, unfortunately, we will not be able to respond given the high number of applications.
+Due to the high volume of applications, we are unable to respond to individual requests for application updates.

 I am a student/worker in Canada with enough work permit duration, can I apply under RO and activate my new RO IEC permit later on?